shaunokeefe/gigs/README.md

 that this will onl save the active sheet)

 2. Mark up the columns, telling the cvsimport application which columns in your spreadsheet map to which field in the model you're importing.
-The applications doesn't inforce a strict layour for your spreadsheet (e.g. first field is 'street name', second is 'postcode' etc.).
-Instead, it allows you to add a cell to the top of each column to tell what data each column contains.
+The application doesn't enforce a strict layout for your spreadsheet (e.g. first field is 'street name', second is 'postcode' etc.).
+Instead, it allows you to add a cell to the top of each column to tell it what data each column contains.
 So, if you're importing location data, like the following:
 <table>
   <tr>